 Your peer mentor will be a useful resource as you ramp up, helping you navigate the firm and understand your role.

 Over time, you’ll find that much of the learning here happens on the job.
 We’ve created a culture where all team members should feel free to request — and offer — real-time feedback on project performance.
-Also, we encourage you to develop informal mentoring relationships with managers, principals and partners.
+Also, we encourage you to develop informal mentoring relationships with managers, associate partners and partners.

 Programs, Events and Individual Initiatives